|The Greek Islands|

 |Tourism and agriculture in Agia Pelagia - the landscape, what can you expect|

 Besides tourism a lot of people in Agia Pelagia still live from farming.
 This is why in between the houses, restaurants and hotels you will see a lot of agricultural fields in the village.
 There are onions, cabbages, herbs and all sorts of vegetables growing everywhere.
 Slowly Agia Pelagia is expanding and more new houses are being built.
 Because the village is built on a slightly sloping hill a lot of these new houses will get a sea view.
 The latest project is a cluster of holiday homes (it is called Agia Pelagia Villas) that are being built at the public parking square at the end of the small road that leads to the beach (distance 80 meters).
-If all goes according to plan it should be finished in 2009.
+If all goes according to plan it should be finished in 2009 (in the meanwhile it has been finished).

 |The "Agia Pelagia Church" - the monastery in Agia Pelagia, walking around the village|